wp-plugins/sp-client-document-manager/readme.txt

 * Added a notice for premium users when free version is out of date
 * Added a notice when a new version of premium is released.

+= 1.5.8 =
+* Fixed some bugs
+* Patched a security whole when accessing a file directly through download.php
+* Added a new shortcode for premium users
+* Added a notice for premium users when free version is out of date
+* Added a notice when a new version of premium is released.

+= 1.5.9 =
+* Fixed some bugs
+* Added hooks to build addons
+* Released two premium addons, dropbox integration and sub projects.
+* Fixed a flash upload bug
+* Total rewrite of the ajax core